Henry Berkowitz: Career

 Berkowitz served from 1883 to 1888 at Congregation Sha'arai Shomayim (Mobile, Alabama).
 In 1888 he moved to Congregation B'nai Jehudah' in Kansas City, Missouri.
 In 1892 he was called by the Congregation Rodeph Shalom (Philadelphia).
 In this city he helped in the establishment of the Federation of Jewish Philanthropies (1901) and the Philadelphia Rabbinical Association (1901).

-In 1919, he was invited to speak at the First Korean Congress in Philadelphia where he gave a prayer and a talk associating the fight for independence of Koreans from the Japanese occupation with the freedom of the Jews from Egypt.
-In his speech, he compares the Egyptian Jews to revolutionists for both courage of being rebellious to the totalitarians and confirms the strength of that sympathy bond.
+In 1919, he was invited to speak at the First Korean Congress in Philadelphia, where he gave a prayer and a talk associating the fight for Korean independence from Japanese occupation with the freedom of the Jews from Egypt.
+In his speech, he compared the Egyptian Jews to independence activists for both courage of being rebellious to the totalitarians and confirms the strength of that sympathy bond.

 He was rabbi at Temple Rodeph Sholem until 1922 when he fell ill.
 According to Encyclopaedia Judaica, he was a chaplain and also a tour-guide at army bases.
 This had led to heart condition and forced retirement in his later life.

 Rabbi Berkowitz played a part in the creation of numerous humanitarian organizations.
 In Mobile, Alabama he created The Humane Movement for the Protection of Children and Animals from Cruelty.
-In Kansas City, he helped create the first bureau of charities and corrections and participated in the meetings of the National Conference of Charities and Corrections as a representative of the state of Missouri.
+In Kansas City, he helped create the first bureau of charities and corrections and participated in the meetings of the National Conference of Charities and Correction as a representative of the state of Missouri.
 In Philadelphia, he was a member of the Mayor's Vice Commission which dealt with the prostitution among East European immigrant girls and of the Board of Recreation, and was a vice-president of the Universal Peace Union and Social Purity Alliance.
 He also helped create playgrounds in all the city.

 Berkowitz founded the Jewish Chautauqua Society in 1893, where he served as chancellor, which was his key contribution to developing American Jewish institutions and educations.

 When the Central Conference of American Rabbis (CCAR) was founded in 1889 and he became a charter member.
 According to the same biographical sketch, he drafted a formula on meditating congregations and rabbis while he worked at CCAR as a committee chairman.

 Berkowitz published many works, with all his manuscripts are conserved at the Jacob Rader Marcus Center of the American Jewish Archives in Cincinnati, OH.